macman123/plasmid_network_analysis/readme.txt

 ## PROKKA-ROARY PIPELINE ##
 ###########################

-The genetic content of each plasmid sequence was obtained using prokaryotic genome annotation pipeline (i.e. prokka-roary pipeline).
+The genetic content of each plasmid sequence was obtained using the prokaryotic genome annotation pipeline (i.e. prokka-roary pipeline).
 The pipeline uses the following dependencies:
    -->  https://github.com/sanger-pathogens/Roary
    -->  https://github.com/tseemann/prokka